patchamama/prototype-fast-dev-nodeJS-API/README.md

 _Aiming to provide a project structure in nodeJS following good practices to achieve a fast development of an API to achieve its deploy._

+The live API link can be found, to users [here](https://prototype-fast-dev-nodejs-api-example.onrender.com/api/users) and prototypes [here](https://prototype-fast-dev-nodejs-api-example.onrender.com/api/prototypes)

 # Objective

 Inspired by the [Agile philosophy](https://en.wikipedia.org/wiki/Agile_software_development) for rapid development and production of software, the following project wants to take a small step with several programmed functionalities to provide an API from a very basic model that can be modified and scaled quickly and that includes authentication with tokens, testing and requests (REST).
 These functionalities can save hours and money in the process of integrating libraries and their validation.